algorandfoundation/xGov/Proposals/xgov.36.md

 ### Milestone 1
 #### Backend
-Date of Delivery: 01/08/23
+Date of Delivery: 15/08/23

-Description: Autonomous and on-chain slot machine betting distribution.
-This milestone will include producing OSS for an open source smart contract for a slot machine.
-Users will be able to submit the Algorand Standard Asset, Choice, to the smart contract and recieve a reward if they win.
-The results will be based on randomized functions.
-The milestone will also include a final report detailing the software contributions.
+Description:
+The web app for compliance software is an innovative project aimed at developing a user-friendly and comprehensive compliance solution for the Algorand community.
+This project leverages Algorand technologies to create a web-based application that assists participants in navigating regulatory requirements, particularly in the context of securities and commodities compliance.

+The compliance software web app is designed to provide a centralized platform for users to access to compliance tools and resources.
+The app aims to simplify the complexities of compliance by providing intuitive interfaces and streamlined workflows.

 Deliverables:
-1. Open source repo with PyTeal code for slot machine smart contract.
+1. Open source repo with code autonomous compliance software for digital assets on Algorand.

+2. Web App

-2. Apache License.
+3. Apache License.

-3. Readme file with software description.
+4. Readme file with software description.

-4. Video demo on YouTube.
+5. Video demo on YouTube.

-5. Project report and overview.
+6. Project report and overview.

 ...